Glacial Lake Bathymetry and Inventory Dataset in the Poiqu

 route of the Longmuqie Co in 2020 and glacier bed topography in 1974.
 The base

-maps are Landsat and Sentinel-2 images.
+maps are Landsat and Sentinel-2 images

-In this study, the
+In this study, the incomplete bathymetric data for

-incomplete bathymetric data for Jialong Co, Longmuqie Co and Chamaqudan Co were
+Jialong Co, Longmuqie Co and Chamaqudan Co were supplemented based on the

-supplemented based on the glacier bed topography.
-These lakes were classified
+glacier bed topography.
+These lakes were classified as proglacial lakes whose

-as proglacial lakes whose expansion is caused by glacier retreat; in this case,
+expansion is caused by glacier retreat; in this case, we interpreted the

-we interpreted the underwater terrain of these lakes near the glacier terminus
+underwater terrain of these lakes near the glacier terminus to be equivalent to

-to be equivalent to the basal topography of the glacier tongue before
+the basal topography of the glacier tongue before retreating.
+We first

-retreating.
-We first estimated the ice thickness and bed topography of glaciers
+estimated the ice thickness and bed topography of glaciers using the Volume and

-shown in Figure 2.
-The lake
+2. The lake

 volume can then be estimated by interpolating between the limited sampling